sscruggs1992/clemsonCalculusNotes/README.md

 # Clemson Calculus Notes
 This repository contains notes for Clemson University's calculus sequence.
 The main files are `math?0?0Notes.{pdf,tex}` which inherit their styling from `mathNotesPreamble.tex`.
+The `subfile` package is used to import each section's source file, contained in the `subfiles` directory, into the main `math?0?0Notes.tex` file.

 * [math1040Notes.pdf](https://github.com/pwesterbaan/clemsonCalculusNotes/raw/master/math1040Notes.pdf)
 * [math1060Notes.pdf](https://github.com/pwesterbaan/clemsonCalculusNotes/raw/master/math1060Notes.pdf)